Haplogroup L2: Haplogroup L2a1g

 L2a1g is defined by the mutations A8014G, C14281T, T16131C, C16225T, and C16234T.
 It is observed in southern Africa among Bantu speakers, including in Zambia, Madagascar, and South Africa.

 Haplogroup L2a1h

-L2a1h is has been shown to have origins in Israel and Kenya.
+L2a1h has been shown to be present in Israel and Kenya.

 Haplogroup L2a1k

 L2a1k is defined by markers G6722A and T12903C.
 Described as European-specific, it was previously called subclade L2a1a and has been detected in Czechs, Slovaks, Croatians, Serbs, and Bulgarians.

 Haplogroup L2a1l

 L2a1l is defined by the mutation C534T.
 It appears in Algeria, Sierra Leone (among Mende people), and The Gambia (among Wolof people) and was present in ancient Spain.

 Haplogroup L2a1l1

 L2a1l1 is observed among the Nuna and Mossi peoples of Burkina Faso.

 Haplogroup L2a1l2

 L2a1l2 is present in people in various parts of West Africa, North Africa, and western Europe, including Mandinka people from Guinea-Bissau, Fula people from The Gambia, and Pana people from Burkina Faso.